Tony Cline Jr.

-Cline was selected by the Buffalo Bills with the 33rd pick in the fourth round (131st overall) of the 1995 NFL Draft.
-He played in the National Football League (NFL) for the Bills (1995–1997), Pittsburgh Steelers (1999), and San Francisco 49ers (1999).
+Cline was selected by the Buffalo Bills with the 33rd pick in the fourth round of the 1995 NFL draft.
+He played in the National Football League (NFL) for the Bills from 1995 to 1997, Pittsburgh Steelers in 1999, and San Francisco 49ers in 1999.
 Cline retired following the 1999 season.

 Cline's father, Tony Sr., was a defensive lineman for eight seasons in the NFL with the Oakland Raiders and San Francisco 49ers.